ligolang/ligo/gitlab-pages/docs/advanced/michelson_testing.md

 directly.
-There's a new [mockup](https://tezos.gitlab.io/user/mockup.html) mode which is does not need a Tezos node to be running (albeit this is less similar to mainnet than running a Tezos sandboxed node).
+There's a new [mockup](https://tezos.gitlab.io/user/mockup.html) mode which is does not need a Tezos node to be running (albeit this is less similar to mainnet than running a Tezos sandbox node).

 ### Testing with `tezos-client`'s mockup